MikePacey/Lancaster-HEC/docs/filestore.rst

 If your ticket has expired, you can generate a new one by running the ``kinit`` command and entering your regular password.

-For more advanced usage of smblcient, use the command ``man smbclient`` to view the command's manual page.
+For more advanced usage of smbclient, use the command ``man smbclient`` to view the command's manual page.